achigeor/intelligent_robot_systems_2016/README.md

+This fork contains my solutions for the Intelligent Robot Systems project.
+Below is the original README, with additions to things I've changed and pointers to the code I implemented.

 ##Intelligent Robot Systems 2016-2017

 This code was created in order to allow experimentation towards developing specific modules of an autonomous simulated vehicle that performs full exploration **and coverage** of an unknown a priori environment.
 Next, you can find instructions on how to setup the code in your PC / laptop, the description of the code, as well as the description challenges.